-That’s just a few of the highlights of South America.
+They are just a handful of the highlights of travelling to South America.
 There are hundreds more — including some of the most awe-inspiring natural landscapes anywhere on the planet.

 1. Only got a limited amount of time to get to know a new city?
 Our Big Five City Guides can help.
 We break each destination down into culture, history, dining, shopping and relaxation must-sees and dos.
 Access our city guides here.